linzi0928/Weather_Station_V3_OneNet_WiFi_LoRa/README.md

 | Type | Float | Float | Float | Float | u8 | u32 | u16 | u16 | u16 | Float |

 # Indoor Data Display&Uploader
 This part of this design can recieve data packages from the outdoor collector.
 And then upload these data to OneNet using http protocol.
 In addition, the data can be stored in  128Mbit memory and displayed on a 256x64 OLED screen in real time.
-After connecting to the computer through USB, the data can be read out through serial port.
+After connecting to the computer through USB, the data can be exported through serial port.
 Controller and other components are as follows:
 * STM32F103CBT6 as main controller.
 * SX1278 receive data from the outdoor collector.
 * Two 18650 lithium batteries to storage the power.